Before you teach yourself how to use EndNote, make sure you read this to avoid the most common mistakes people make.

 5. Leaving it too late to learn how to use EndNote or ask for help

 EndNote is a tool designed to save you time.
 It will only do this if you learn how to use it effectively before starting your assignment.
 You do not have to use EndNote to produce comprehensive, accurate and consistent bibliographies.
 If you have already written your assignment, don’t try and use EndNote at the last minute, simply type your bibliography manually.

 If you choose to use EndNote for future assignments ensure you do the following:

 Open and save the EndNote exercises file - used in the EndNote desktop course - and work your way through these practice exercises.
-For more detailed instructions and advanced feature, refer to the EndNote manual.

 There are many variations of Harvard available and there is no right or wrong version.
 You may wish download the Harvard Strathclyde style to use with EndNote.
 If you are using EndNote Online (web) then you can select this style in Word.

 Connection files are used to search online catalogues and databases from within EndNote.
 You can download the connection file to search the University of Strathclyde catalogue.